Slowvik/Problem_2_AQ/README.md

-> In Progress: making use of semaphores
+> In Progress: coming up with a third algorithm to use all available threads